...

 10. Implement Corrective Actions

-After the walk, review findings, prioritize risks, and implement corrective actions with clear timelines.
-Follow up to ensure issues are fully resolved.
+After the walk, review findings, prioritize risks, and assign responsibilities for corrective actions.
+Set timelines and track progress to ensure completion.

 Mitigating Workplace Risks